ntebis/Todo_list/README.md

 The backend has a basic swagger UI showing how to use the backend API

 ## How to start
-To start the project first edit the `docker-compose.yml` found in the root with the correct ip address.
+To start the project first edit the `docker-compose.yml` found in the root with the correct ip address for the backend API.

 Then run: